102.4. Retrieve job by URL#

 2. The job URL¶

-Job results are generally available from previously run queries, and can be retrieved if the URL of the job is known and if the job has not been deleted.
+Job results are generally available from previously run queries, and can be retrieved by the same account that executed the query if the URL of the job is known and if the job has not been deleted.

 query = """SELECT coord_ra, coord_dec